🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Anyone with a sander can take a crack at repairing the gel coat, but this amateur work can be spotted with wavy and uneven surfaces blending into the original gel coat.

-While on the gel coat, it’s important to take a look at the rub rack too.
+While on the gel coat, it’s essential to take a look at the rub rack too.
 The occasional scratch and scuff is acceptable normal wear and tear on a used boat.
 However, if it shows big dents and chips, you can tell the boat wasn’t treated with care and might have suffered some serious impacts.

 2. Mysterious Engine Hours